 The term “superfood” was first used around the time of World War I as part of an advertising campaign by the United Fruit Company (now called Chiquita Brands International).
 The company wanted to sell its bananas, telling consumers all about this multi-purpose, nutritious fruit.

-The term then exploded when a link was found between bananas and the treatment of diabetes and celiac disease.
 Today, bananas are still extremely popular, and other superfoods have popped up left and right.

 2. Dark Green Leafy Vegetables (DGLVs)

 Dark green leafy vegetables (DGLVs) are high in a wealth of nutrients including—but not limited to—calcium, iron, vitamin C, magnesium, and zinc.
 These qualities may help them decrease your risk of chronic illness.
 Pretty super, right?

 Enjoy your DGLVs in smoothies, in chip-form (hello, kale chips!), and more.
 Other vegetables—like radishes, broccoli, mushrooms, and asparagus—are also considered superfoods.

 Blueberries are small but mighty, also containing their fair share of health benefits.
 The low-calorie berries are high in vitamin C, fiber, manganese, and vitamin K.

 Nuts are packed with nutrients, with almonds considered one of the healthiest.
 They’re among the top contenders in the world of monounsaturated fat, protein, and high-fiber snacks.
 They’re also a good source of antioxidants and can help keep cholesterol in check.

 Walnuts are also loaded with healthy fats.
 They do, however, potentially surpass their fellow nut comrades in terms of antioxidants.
 As an added bonus, they’re also said to have anti-inflammatory properties.